 How Dangerous Are Timber Rattlesnakes?

-Timber rattlesnakes are extremely venomous, in part because of their large size.
-These snakes have very big fangs that can inject a lot of venom in a single bite.
+Like their rattlesnake cousins, timber rattlesnakes are extremely venomous.
+These snakes have very big fangs that tuck neatly into their mouths.
+They can inject a lot of venom in a single bite because those fangs are attached to very big venom glands behind their eyes.
 Because of this, timber rattlesnakes are considered one of the most venomous snakes in the United States.
 However, nature seems to have balanced this out, because timber rattlesnakes are shy, secretive snakes that steer clear of humans as much as possible.
 They rarely venture near heavily populated human areas, and instead prefer to live in the untouched wilderness.

 This means that you will most likely only see a timber rattlesnake in Maryland if you are hiking or camping in the western regions of the state.
 Maryland’s winters are much too cold for timber rattlesnakes, so they spend the colder months brumating in burrows, rock crevices, and tree stumps.
 These snakes are most active during the spring and can sometimes be seen basking in rocky areas as they soak up the sun’s warm rays.
 During the summer timber rattlesnakes become nocturnal, usually coming out only at night when it’s not quite so hot.